Traqian-tech/PawCart-Online-Pet-Store/README.md

 ### 4. Set Up MongoDB Atlas

+You have two options:

+**Option 1: Use the provided database (Recommended for quick start)**
+- The project includes a pre-configured MongoDB Atlas connection
+- If you're using the provided `.env` file, the database is already configured
+- You can start using the application immediately without setting up your own database

+**Option 2: Set up your own MongoDB Atlas**

 1. Visit [MongoDB Atlas](https://www.mongodb.com/cloud/atlas)
 2. Create a free M0 cluster
 3. Add `0.0.0.0/0` in Network Access (for development)
 4. Create a database user
 5. Get connection string from Clusters > Connect > Connect your application
 6. Replace `<password>` and `<dbname>` in the connection string
+7. Update the `MONGODB_URI` in your `.env` file

 ### 5. Set Up Supabase

+You have two options:

+**Option 1: Use the provided database (Recommended for quick start)**
+- The project includes a pre-configured Supabase connection
+- If you're using the provided `.env` file, Supabase is already configured
+- You can start using the application immediately without setting up your own Supabase project

+**Option 2: Set up your own Supabase**

 1. Visit [Supabase](https://supabase.com)
 2. Create a new project
 3. Go to Settings > API
 4. Copy Project URL and anon public key
 5. Add your local URL (`http://localhost:5000/*`) in Authentication > URL Configuration
+6. Update `VITE_SUPABASE_URL` and `VITE_SUPABASE_ANON_KEY` in your `.env` file

 ### 6. Start Development Server